 Pad Mee, Vermicelli Thai rice noodles is a stir fry dish that is very tasty and simple.
 The sweet, salty flavors combined with the light crispy taste of bean sprouts and green onions make this recipe an instant crowd favorite!
 Ready to eat in 20 minutes!

 If you love Thai stir-fried noodles, try the Pad Mee Korat, a spicy and sassy version of this Pad Mee recipe.
-Then head over to check out Pad See Ew Recipe and Drunken noodles.
+Then head over to check out Pad See Ew Recipe and Drunken Noodles.
 These tasty Thai rice noodles recipes are iconic, simple, and delicious!

 Jump to: